Websoft9/handbook/docs/sales/marketplace/offer.md

 Websoft9 is a lightweight, self-hosting PaaS that allows you to deploy multiple applications on your own cloud infrastructure.
 It employs a GitOps approach and includes an integrated app store that supports one-click deployment of over 200 template applications, as well as the ability to deploy custom applications.
 Users have complete autonomy, ensuring that applications can be easily configured and continuously deployed even after they are live.
 Additionally, the web-based interface allows users to effortlessly perform tasks such as domain binding, HTTPS setup, access control, and status monitoring.

-# Included Components:
+# Included Components

 InfluxDB® Open Source Edition 2.7/latest, Docker, Websoft9 v2.1.5

 # Trademark Statement

-- InfluxDB® is a trademark registered by InfluxData,which is not affiliated with, and does not endorse, this product
+InfluxDB® is a trademark registered by InfluxData,which is not affiliated with, and does not endorse, this product

-# Use Cases:
+# Use Cases

 Time Series Database, IoT Monitoring and Analytics, Network Monitoring, SaaS Operational Monitoring, Application Performance Monitoring (APM)